vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > And hallow *my sabbaths*; and they shall be a sign between me and you, that ye may know that I am the LORD your God.
 {% ct 'Ezekiel 20:20' %}

+> Speak thou also unto the children of Israel, saying, Verily *my sabbaths* ye shall keep: for it is a sign between me and you throughout your generations; that ye may know that I am the LORD that doth sanctify you.
+{% ct 'Exodus 31:13' %}

-God is Lord of the Sabbath, the seventh day {% rf 'Exodus 8:11' %}.
-Notice that He calls these days “My Sabbaths,” meaning it’s His special day that He blessed and sanctified to be a sign between Him and me of His creative, redeeming, and sanctifying power!
-The Sabbath is a day of rest from works, and as such, it is a beautiful symbol of righteousness by faith as we are saved by the righteousness of Jesus, not our works.
+God is Lord of the Sabbath, the seventh day {% rf 'Exodus 20:11' %}.
+Notice that He calls these days “My Sabbaths,” meaning it is His special day, which He blessed and sanctified to be a sign between Him and His people of His creative, redeeming, and sanctifying power.

 ## Does God change His ways?